ofekbaribi/Computer-Applications-in-Econometrics/README.md

 4. **The overall distribution of movie ratings is centered between 5 and 8**, suggesting that **most movies receive moderate ratings**.
 5. **There is no clear trend in rating changes over time**, but ratings were slightly higher in the late 1970s.

-This analysis provides valuable insights for filmmakers and production studios about the factors that contribute to a movie’s IMDb rating.